 This is the third in a series of posts where we will explore critical elements of a successful compliance program.
-In February, the Department of Justice’s Fraud Section offered a new perspective on what the government expects in a compliance program in the form of a series of questions that companies should be prepared to answer about their program.
-Although some reported these questions provided limited, if any, new information, we see it differently.
-The guidance offers companies an unusually detailed roadmap for building or assessing their compliance program.
+In February, the Department of Justice’s Fraud Section offered a new perspective on what the government expects in an anti-corruption compliance program, in the form of a series of questions that companies should be prepared to answer about their program.
+The guidance offers companies a roadmap for building or assessing their compliance program.
 In this series, we will explore recent and past guidance on key compliance topics, as well as key takeaways for companies of all sizes.

 A commitment from high-level management is typically the first compliance component discussed in government guidance and Deferred Prosecution Agreements.
 Commonly referred to as “Tone at the Top,” this critical concept has previously been described in vague, generic ways.
 See, for example, this excerpt from Attachment C of DOJ’s recent DPA with Embraer S.A., which is identical to language in many other agreements: